VitoCammarata/YTManager/README.md

     *   **On Windows:** Double-click the `YTManager.exe` file.
 A terminal will automatically open to interact with the program.
     *   **On Linux:** Open a terminal in the folder where you placed the file and run it with the command `./YTManager`.

-### Behind the Scenes: Support Files
+### Behind the Scenes

-To ensure safe operation, YTManager creates a few support files and folders within your playlist directories.
+To ensure safe operation, YTManager creates several support files and folders within your playlist directories.

--   **State File (`.json`):** A hidden state file (e.g., `.PlaylistName.json`) is created in each playlist folder.
-This file is essential for synchronization.
-On Windows, this file may be visible during download or update operations.
+-   **State File (`.json`):** In each playlist folder, a hidden state file (e.g., `.PlaylistName.json`) is created.
+This file is fundamental for synchronization.
+On Windows, this file might be visible by default.

--   **Temporary Folder (`.tmp`):** During the download process, files are processed in a temporary folder, which is automatically deleted upon completion.
+-   **Temporary Folder (`.tmp`):** During a playlist download, files are processed in a temporary folder which is automatically deleted once the process is complete.

+-   **Intermediate Download Files:** During the download process, you will see various temporary files (e.g., video streams `.mp4`, audio `.m4a`, or cover art `.webp`) appear in the folder. **These files are essential for creating the final output file.**

 -   **Backup Folder (`.bak`):** During an "Update," a backup copy of the playlist is created.
-In case of an error, your files are restored from here.
+In case of errors, your files are restored from here.

-**⚠️ Warning:** To ensure the program works correctly, **do not manually modify or delete** these files and folders.
+**⚠️ Warning:** To ensure the program works correctly and to avoid corrupting downloads, **do not manually modify or delete** any of these files or folders. **Always wait for the program to confirm the completion of the operation.**

 ### For Developers